Click on an article below or use CTRL + F to find a specific word or phrase.

 a. the employee’s spouse or registered domestic partner;

-b. the employee’s spouse’s or registered domestic partner’s father, mother, sister, brother, grandparent, great-grandparent, child (including foster, adopted and step child), grandchild;
+b. the employee’s spouse’s or registered domestic partner’s: parent, sibling, grandparent, great-grandparent, child (including foster, adopted and step child), grandchild;

 d. a person who is living in the immediate household of the employee, except domestic employees, roomers, boarders, and/or roommates.

 14.6 Emergency military leave, temporary military leave, and indefinite military leave shall be granted to eligible employees in accordance with state and federal law.

 14.7 An employee who serves on jury duty shall receive their base salary and is permitted to keep any mileage payments made by the court.
 Employees are not entitled to juror pay for jury duty.